Valkje/graph-svd/README.md

 For preprocessing of author AL's data, which was collected using a newer version of BiAffect, we used slightly altered versions of the scripts described above. `src/preproc_alex.R` is the updated version of `src/preproc.R`, the functions of which are called from `preproc_alex.Rmd`.

-## GRSVD calculation
+## GRSVD preparation and calculation

-- Most useful library functions are in `gsvd.py`.
+Most useful library functions are in `gsvd.py`.
 An example of how to use the functions can be found in `analyze_alex.ipynb`.

+### Data aggregation

-- `gsvd.py` mostly consists of functions for data preparation.
-My entry point there is `get_typing_matrices`, which constructs day-by-hour matrices for every relevant BiAffect variable, for every participant.
+`gsvd.py` mostly consists of functions for data preparation.
+The entry point is `get_typing_matrices`, which constructs day-by-hour matrices for every relevant BiAffect variable, for every participant.
 It does this by taking in keypress- and session-level data frames, ranking the dates within participants, filtering, and then constructing a long-format data frame that looks like this, with a hierarchical row index of (subject, dayNumber, hour):
 ```
                              IKD  n_presses    active  upright
 subject dayNumber hour